Frequently Asked Questions

 Why can’t I drink alcohol while in monitoring?

-Alcohol is also considered a drug of choice, even if not an original drug of choice for you.
+Alcohol is also considered a drug of choice, even if it is not an original drug of choice for you.
 If you are participating in random drug testing, then you will be required to refrain from the use of alcohol and any non-prescribed mood-altering substances.